Mesothelioma Home Medical Equipment

 - A spirometer is another valuable piece of equipment that measures how much air you inhale or exhale.
 This encourages patients to take deep breaths to avoid complications such as pneumonia.
 This small plastic device tracks measurements to monitor a patient’s symptoms and progress.

-Medical Equipment for Pleural Effusion
+Medical Equipment for Pleural or Peritoneal Effusion

 People with pleural mesothelioma often experience pleural effusion, a build-up of fluid between the layers of tissue in the chest.
-Pleural effusion is typically painful and makes breathing difficult.
+Pleural effusion is painful and makes breathing difficult.

 Draining this fluid provides relief.
 Newer medical devices allow patients to do this at home rather than going to the hospital.
 The devices must be installed surgically but remain in place for home use:[2]

 - One method uses a shunt, where one end is inserted in the chest’s pleural cavity and the other in the peritoneal cavity of the abdomen.
 This is called a pleuroperitoneal shunt.
+The body can better absorb fluid from the abdominal cavity.

-- For patients with peritoneal mesothelioma, fluid buildup in the abdomen can also be uncomfortable and can be drained with a shunt that routes the fluid into a vein.
+- For patients with peritoneal mesothelioma, can also be drained with a shunt that routes the fluid into a vein.
+This is called a peritoneovenous shunt.

 Another option is to have an indwelling catheter placed that the patient or family can drain at home.
 A small plastic tube is inserted into the pleural cavity.
 This one-way valve can be attached to a vacuum container to remove the fluid.

-Other Home Medical Equipment
+Other Types of Home Medical Equipment

-In addition to equipment that relieves symptoms specific to mesothelioma and its treatments, other devices are more general.
-For example, a hospital bed can make resting easier and might help make breathing more comfortable.
+- For example, a hospital bed can make resting easier and might help make breathing more comfortable.
 A hospital bed can also make getting in and out of bed easier.

-Mobility devices like walkers and wheelchairs give patients the ability to continue moving as long as possible.
-In the bathroom, assistive devices like shower seats and toilet chairs also allow patients to maintain some independence.
-Lifts can also be installed to help patients get to an upper floor.
+- In the bathroom, assistive devices like shower seats and toilet chairs also allow patients to maintain some independence.

 Home medical equipment is expensive, but many health insurance plans, including Medicare, provide coverage.
-Medicare part B covers durable medical equipment.
+Medicare Part B covers durable medical equipment.
 For equipment to be covered, it must be reusable, have a medical purpose, be prescribed by a doctor, and not be used by anyone who is not sick.[3]

-Most private insurance plans also cover home medical equipment; although, it may require a co-pay.
+Most private insurance plans also cover home medical equipment, although it may require a co-pay.
 In addition, Medicaid may cover the cost of equipment for those who qualify.

 Veterans may seek assistance through the Veterans Administration.